aguther/containers-rti/README.md

 # containers-rti
-Repository to test RTI DDS with container technologies (docker, kubernetes)
+Repository to test RTI DDS with container technologies (docker, kubernetes).

+# Environment
+This repository has the following setup in mind.

+3 Hosts with the latest CentOS 7:
+- centos-7-1 with IPv4 = 192.168.198.101
+- centos-7-2 with IPv4 = 192.168.198.102
+- centos-7-3 with IPv4 = 192.168.198.103

+Default-Gateway, DNS = 192.168.198.2

 # Preparations

-To prepare the blabla...
+There are some preparations that need to be done in order to get everything working.

 ## CentOS

-- Disable the firewalld

-# Docker

-[...]
-weave connect 192.168.198.102
-weave connect 192.168.198.103
-[...]
+Disable strict host checking for SSH if you want to use passwords with ansible.

+Therefore you need to create a file ~/.ssh/config with the following content:
+Host *
+    StrictHostKeyChecking no

 # Kubernetes

-YOU MUST USE "docker" instead of "docker-latest"!
+WARNING: kubernetes from extras repository on CentOS 7 is not compatible with package docker-latest.

 Master:
 1. see install.sh